pmbstyle/Alice/README.md

 Say 'Hi' to Alice 👋

 Alice is a Vue.js/Vite/Electron.js application (OpenAI/Groq/Pinecone wrapper) that provides an interactive AI assistant with voice recognition, text-to-speech, and image recognition capabilities.
 It utilizes OpenAI's GPT-4.1-mini language model and various APIs for natural language processing, speech recognition, function calling, and vision tasks.
-This project was created and maintained for personal use and shared with the community.

 <p align="center">
   <img src="https://github.com/pmbstyle/Alice/blob/main/animation.gif?raw=true" alt="Alice Animation">